As an Amazon Associate we earn from qualifying purchases. Learn more.

 Cons

-• Included screws reported as lower-quality by some users
+• Included anchors and screws reported as weak by some users

 Check Latest Price on Amazon